bindingflare/agi_hackathon-team_ODE/README.md

 - ✅ **Domain Knowledge: Trade & Customs Assistant**:
    - Check for regulatory compliance.
    - Inspection for hazardous substances/food additives.
+   - Provide analysis of all fields and what are missing.

 ### 🧩 Tech Stack
 - **Frontend**: Streamlit